-To ensure you get the most out of the course, when you complete the day you will receive a full set of course notes and also an invite to a free one2one portfolio review with the course tutor, where he will give you full feedback on one of your documentary projects.
+To ensure you get the most out of the course, when you complete the day you will receive a full set of course notes.
+After the event you are invited to send a portfolio of images for feedback

 Who is this course for?

 This course is designed for anyone who is interested in developing an understanding of documentary visual storytelling and turning their individual images into cohesive photographic projects.
 Participants do not need to have prior knowledge of these skills since they are covered by the course.

 How is the course delivered?